aiven/aiven-docs/docs/platform/howto/technical-emails.md

     emails](https://slack.com/help/articles/360053335433-Manage-incoming-emails-for-your-workspace-or-organization).
     :::

-2. In the [Aiven Console](https://console.aiven.io/), go to the project or service to get notifications for.
+1. In the [Aiven Console](https://console.aiven.io/), go to the project or service to get notifications for.

-3. Follow the instructions to set the Slack email address as a [project contact](/docs/platform/howto/technical-emails#set-project-contacts) or [service contact](/docs/platform/howto/technical-emails#set-service-contacts).
+1. Set the Slack email address as a
+    [project contact](/docs/platform/howto/technical-emails#set-project-contacts) or
+    [service contact](/docs/platform/howto/technical-emails#set-service-contacts).